wilson0x4d/diagnostics/README.md

     }
 ```

-You may have noticed that the `Bar()` method above only incremented `InPerSec` and not `InTotal`, this is because `RatePerSecond` implementation will use `InTotal` as its numerator.
+You may notice that `Bar()` above only incremented `InPerSec` and not `InTotal`, this is because `RatePerSecond` implementation will use `InTotal` as its numerator.
 This has useful implications, for example there is no need to increment `PendingCounter` since it is driven by the `InTotal` and `OutTotal` counters, which are themselves driven by incrementing the `InperSec` and `OutPerSec` counters.
 This allows us to easy introduce counters which use existing counters as a basis, without needing to update any existing counter integration points (something that is usually relegated/deferred to a post-ingest process first for fear of breaking existing code.)

 A good practice is to implement your counters so that counters which are interdependent share a common base name.
 This is not enforced, but convenient.
 In the above example you can see common base names such as "In", "Out" and "Errors", it's reasonable to assume that any "XxxPerSecond" counter will be incrementing a relevant "Xxx" base.